John Wood Warter: Works

 Warter edited volumes vi. and vii. of Southey's long novel The Doctor and an edition in one volume of the whole work (London, 1848); A Love Story: History of the Courtship and Marriage of Dr. Dove, a fragment of it, was published by him in 1853, in the Traveller's Library.
 He also edited the four series of Southey's Commonplace Book, 1849–51, and four volumes of Selections from Southey's Letters, 1856.
 An adverse review of the Selections, by Whitwell Elwin, was in the Quarterly Review, March 1856, perhaps provoked by his statement that he could draw up "a most remarkable history" of the periodical.

 Edith Warter began in 1824 a collection of Wise Saws and Modern Instances: Pithy Sentences in many Languages.
 It was taken up by her husband in 1850; and was published in 1861.
 Warter also contributed to the English Review.

 Letters from Southey to Warter, beginning on 18 March 1830, are in the sixth volume of Southey's Life and Correspondence.
 A letter by him, written at Southey's house on 17 September 1833, is in the life Samuel Butler.
 He was then studying the literature of Spain and Italy, and treatises of the old English divines.

 Family

 Warter visited Robert Southey at Greta Hall, before travelling to Scandinavia, and became engaged to his eldest daughter, Edith May Southey (1804–1871).
 They were married at Keswick on 15 January 1834.
 Her brother Cuthbert was sent to study with Warter, to prepare him for entry to Oxford.
 This did not go well.
 Firstly, Warter had two other pupils, who were found unattractive.
 And Cuthbert failed to gain a place at Christ Church, Oxford.
 He was able to enter Queen's College, but it was dominated by students from the north of England, whom Warter considered "sadly unpolished".

 The physician John Southey Warter (1840–1866) was their second son; he was one of those who attempted to rationalise the taking of a case history.
 He wrote Observation in Medicine (1865).
 His elder brother, Henry de Grey Warter (born 1837), was a Royal Artillery officer.

+Warter died on 21 February 1878, and was buried with his wife in West Tarring churchyard.